zouloux/unity-web-view/README.md

 Note that you can send complex values thanks to JSON.

 Return `null` if this is an async action.
-Then call `sendMessageToWebView` to send back answer to the WebView when it's done :
+Then call `webViewDirectHandler` to send back answer to the WebView when it's done :
 ```
 if (pParameters[0] == @"takeScreenshot")
 {
 	StartCoroutine (this.cameraObject.TakePhoto( (value) =>
 	{
-		this.sendMessageToWebView(
+		// Now we can send back our answer
+		this.webViewDirectHandler(
 			@"{photo:" + value + "}"
 		);
 	}));

+	// We return null here to keep the JS Promise open
+	return null;
 }
 ```